axibase/atsd/installation/verifying-installation.md

 ![](images/atsd_portal.png "ATSD Host")

-> Note *Data Tables* chart  maybe be empty for a few minutes after start
+> Note *Data Tables* chart  can be empty for a few minutes after start